elopio/docs/source/includes/_glossary.md

 ## Topic

 A Topic is a keyword used to categorize [markets](#market).
-All markets must have a topic, and are optionally allowed up to two sub-topics to further categorize the market.
-An example market for "Will the New York Giants win Super Bowl 100?" might have a Topic of "Sports" and sub-topics of "American Football" and "NFL".
+All markets must have a topic, and are optionally allowed up to two sub-topics to further categorize the Market.
+An example Market for "Will the New York Giants win Super Bowl 100?" might have a Topic of "Sports" and sub-topics of "American Football" and "NFL".
 The Topics are set by the [Market Creator](#market-creator) when a new market is made and cannot be changed.

 ## Trading Fee

 A Trading Fee is set by the [Market Creator](#market-creator) when he or she creates a new [Market](#market).
-Once the trading fee is set, it can never be increased only decreased.
+Once the trading fee is set, it can never be increased, only decreased.
 The Trading Fee must be between 0% and 50%.
-The Trading Fee and the [Reporting Fee](#reporting-fee) are both extracted at the same time whenever shares are settled on a market.
-Shares can be settled when a user amasses a [Complete Set](#complete-set) or when the market has been finalized and you want to close your open [Position](#position).
+The Trading Fee and the [Reporting Fee](#reporting-fee) are both extracted at the same time whenever [Shares](#shares) are [Settled](#settlement).
+Shares can be settled when a user amasses a [Complete Set](#complete-set) or when the market has been [Finalized](#finalized-market) and you want to close your open [Position](#position).
 The Trading Fee is designed to incentivize users to make popular markets as they stand to earn money if enough people trade on the market.
 They can then recoup their market creation cost and ideally turn a profit on posting interesting markets.
 The [Trading Fees](#trading-fees) are discussed in more details in the [Trading](#trading) section of the documentation.

-## Winning Outcome
+## Proposed Outcome

-The Winning Outcome is the currently [Resolved](#market-resolution) [Outcome](#outcome) for a [Market](#market).
-In other words, it's the outcome who [Reporters](#reporters) wagered was the correct outcome of the market.
+The Proposed Outcome is the currently proposed [Outcome](#outcome) for a [Market](#market) that is [Awaiting Finalization](#market-awaiting-finalization).
+In other words, it's the outcome [Reporters](#reporters) have staked their [REP](#rep) on to indicate that it is the correct outcome of the Market.
+If a market isn't [Challenged](#challenge) while Awaiting Finalization by a REP holder posting a [Dispute Bond](#dispute-bond) then the Market will become [Finalized](#finalized-market) and the Prosed Outcome will be final.